Johanna Samuels

 Johanna Samuels is an American folk musician from New York.

 History

 Samuels originated from New York City.
 Samuels released her debut full-length album in 2013 titled Double Blind.
 Samuels followed up that release in 2016 with her first EP titled Home & Dry: Told a Lie.
 Samuels released her second EP in 2019 titled Have A Good One.
 In 2021, Samuels released her second full-length album titled Excelsior!.
+Produced by Sam Evian.

+She then partnered with Producer Josh Kaufman of Bonny Light Horseman, The National, Bob Weir, Hiss Golden Messenger on her third full-length record Bystander. in June of 2023 on Jealous Butcher; where Jon Brion released his beloved record from 2000.

+She currently is preparing to release her latest full-length that she recorded with Jonathan Rado (Foxygen, The Killers, Miley Cyrus).